Dualities and loops on squashed $S^3$: Testing dualities

 Let us now include line operators starting with the abelian case.
 The Wilson loop for an abelian group maps under mirror symmetry to the vortex loop for the topological $U(1)_J$ symmetry.
 The matching of their expectation values under mirror symmetry has been checked on the round sphere~\cite{Kapustin:2012iw,Drukker:2012sr}.
 Due to the simplicity of the abelian lines, we can hide many factors into the charge $q$ of the loop operator.
 The round sphere duality lifts to the squashed sphere in the form The notation in the first line means the expectation value of a Wilson loop corresponding to that specific insertion into the matrix model.
 For completeness we carry along possible FI parameters $\vec\eta$ and hypermultiplet masses $\vec{m}$.
-In the last line we see that we get a vortex loop of charge $q$ as the dual of the Wilson loop with the same charge, giving us again the same map as on the round sphere.
+The shift in the second line only affects the component of $\vec\eta$ for the same group as the Wilson line is charged under.
+In the last line we see that we get a vortex loop of charge $q$ as the dual of the Wilson loop with the same charge, giving us once again the same map of loop operators as on the round sphere.
 Note that this computation holds for \emph{all abelian closed $\frac{1}{3}$-BPS loops}.

 For the generic non-abelian loop operators we can lift the duality map for $\frac{1}{2}$-BPS loops discussed in~\cite{Assel:2015oxa} to the squashed sphere and its $\frac{2}{3}$-BPS loops.
 We compute along the same lines as before: We have used the squashing independence of the Wilson loop expectation value, the round sphere duality and the squashing independence of the vortex loop expectation value.
 The conclusion is that mirror symmetry maps Wilson loops in a theory at one of the enhancement points to vortex loops in the mirror theory at the other enhancement point.